-COLUMBUS, Ohio — Ohio Attorney General Mike DeWine's office says fewer than 6,000 law-enforcement officers statewide now have access to facial-recognition technology.
+COLUMBUS, Ohio — Ohio Attorney General Mike DeWine's office said it continues to reduce the number of law-enforcement officers statewide who have access to controversial facial-recognition technology.

 Information from: The Columbus Dispatch, http://www.dispatch.com